phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 ### Context in source methods

 Let's add a field to person using `@Source` and see what the context can give us then.
-We will add a service that fetch the exchange rate from an api ([exchangeratesapi.io](http://exchangeratesapi.io/)).

-This allow you to add the exchange rate for that person against some currency.
+First we will add a service that fetch the exchange rate from an api ([exchangeratesapi.io](http://exchangeratesapi.io/)).
+This allows us to add the exchange rate for that person against some currency.

 In Java we add this `Source` method: